Where does your money go? Investment advice to start the new year off right

 Credit cards can be great.
-They let you buy large purchases such as gas and books without having to carry large amounts of cash around, and many times, you can earn money back in rewards from your credit card company on things such as gas, books, and movie tickets.
+They let you buy large purchases such as gas and books without having to carry large amounts of cash around, and many times, you can earn money back in rewards from your credit card company on things such as gas, books, and movie tickets, you can find out more about this easily since many people use these points extensively.
 But these rewards are only worth it if you make your payments on time.
 Otherwise, you can end up paying over 20% interest on the money you owe.
 Only use credit cards when you have the actual cash on hand!
 If you have credit card debt, pay them off before you do anything else or make any kind of investment.
 Paying off credit card debt is a guaranteed 20% investment, which cannot be duplicated in any investment.

 5) Use compound interest to your advantage

 Compounding and compound interest can turn very modest amounts of money into extremely large sums just through the power of time.
 Let’s assume you earned $4,000 working this summer.
 You can spend it on clothes or a new iPod but if you saved that $4,000 and invested it, you could have a lot of money by the time you retired.
 If you start at the age of 22 when you graduate and you add $4,000 every year thereafter and earn a 10% return every year (the S&P 500 has returned roughly 10.6% since 1929), you can have $648,000 by the time you are 50.
 If you started when you were a freshman instead of after you graduated, you could have $970,000 by the time you were 50.
 You made over $300,000 just by starting 3 years sooner!

 6) Buy dollar bills for less than one dollar